RandomGuy7179/Book-Exploration-Project/README.md

 ## Tableau

 With the tables I created I moved onto Tableau and created a dashboard that allows the user to filter the visuals by the top genres,books, and authors.
-I used visual such as a piechart, barcharts, packed bubbles, and treemap to allow viewers to easily see what book or author was rated higher based on a criteria.
+I used visual such as a piechart, barcharts, packed bubbles, and a treemap to allow viewers to easily see what book or author was rated higher based on a criteria.
 You can view the dashboard [here](https://public.tableau.com/app/profile/hector.penado.jr/viz/BookDashboard_16825705155710/Dashboard1).